BlockchainTeamNTU/metacoin-box/note.md

 };
 ```

-# Run Ethereum client and migrate the contract
+# Run [Ethereum client](https://ethereum.stackexchange.com/questions/269/what-exactly-is-an-ethereum-client-and-what-clients-are-there) and migrate the contract

 I will use truffle develop.
 To run truffle develop, run:
 ```sh
 truffle develop
 ```
-After the client is run, you should see a truffle console, in which you can execute [truffle commands](http://truffleframework.com/docs/advanced/commands) or [interact with the contract](http://truffleframework.com/docs/getting_started/contracts) using javascript.
-But before we can interact with the contract, we will have to migrate the contract to the Ethereum network(here we are using the develop network, which is a private network for testing purpose).
+After the client is run, you should see a *truffle console*, in which you can execute [truffle commands](http://truffleframework.com/docs/advanced/commands) or [interact with the contract](http://truffleframework.com/docs/getting_started/contracts) using javascript.
+But before we can interact with the contract, we will have to migrate the contract to the Ethereum network (here we are using the develop network, which is a private network for testing purpose).
 To migrate, simply execute:
 ```sh
 migrate
 ```